python/cpython/Doc/library/dataclasses.rst

 the list of fields: parameters derived from regular fields are followed by parameters derived from keyword-only fields.

-The relative ordering of keyword-only parameters is not changed from the order they are in computed field :meth:`__init__` list.
+The relative ordering of keyword-only parameters is maintained in the re-ordered :meth:`__init__` parameter list.

 Default factory functions